dhh1128/intent/docs/spec/hypertext.md

 and the physiological processes of the body.
 ```

 __Anchor text__ like "Magnetic resonance imaging" is intended to be displayed inline with the text that surrounds it -- probably un-stylized.
-Enclosing it in square brackets simply creates a region of the text that can be pointed to.
+Enclosing it in square brackets simply creates a region of the text that can be pointed to:

 ![simple text anchors](../collateral/simple-text-anchors.png)